 About The Wisconsin Regional Art Program

 The Wisconsin Regional Art Program (WRAP) provides statewide art workshops and exhibits for nonprofessional artists.
-It began in 1940 to encourage your creative growth in these three ways:
+It began in 1940 with the intent of encouraging creative growth, which it continues to do today in these three ways:

-- Your art work is shown in a noncompetitive exhibit in your community.
+- Art work is shown in a noncompetitive exhibit in regional communities.
 Meritorious work is selected for the Annual State Art Exhibit in Madison.
-The workshop on the last day of this exhibit includes:

-- A demonstration or slide lecture by a professional artist.
+- A demonstration or slide lecture is given during the regional workshop by a professional artist.

-- The exhibition judge will answer your questions on design, composition, and technique at a group critique and evaluation discussion.
+- The exhibition judge answers your questions on design, composition, and technique during a group critique and evaluative discussion.

 The Wisconsin Regional Art Program consists of many artist workshop/exhibits that meet throughout the year statewide.
 Each one has a different artist demonstration or slide lecture and a different judge to lead the afternoon critique.
 You may enter as many Wisconsin Regional Art Workshops as you like.
 Your art work will be on exhibit in different communities.
 If your work is selected for the State Exhibit at two different workshops, you may choose which ONE you want to submit to the Madison exhibit.